zhmcclient/zhmc-prometheus-exporter/docs/development.rst

     should not be any such issues or pull requests anymore.
 So this step here is just an additional safeguard.

-8. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
+7. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

-9. Update and clean up the local repo:
+8. Add release start tag and clean up the local repo:

+    Note: An initial tag is necessary because the automatic version calculation done by setuptools-scm uses the most recent tag in the commit history and increases the least significant part of the version by one, without providing any controls to change that behavior.

     .. code-block:: sh